-Galileo devised his ramp experiments not only to have a math-equationed rule to go with his false law of falling bodies --- in abstract uniform
+Galileo devised his ramp experiments not only to have a math-equationed rule to go with his false law of falling bodies -- in abstract uniform

-notion provides the basis for Newton's first "law" of motion, that "every body perseveres in its state of rest, or of uniform motion in a right line, unless it is compelled to change that state by forces impressed thereon."(1)
+provides the basis for Newton's first "law" of motion, that "every body perseveres in its state of rest, or of uniform motion in a right line, unless it is compelled to change that state by forces impressed thereon."(1)

-axiom matches Galileo's abstraction, where he rolls a metal ball down a sufficiently steep ramp into a smooth horizontal plane, and then the ball continues to roll on and on, and on, forever ... as it would were it not for friction.
+axiom matches Galileo's abstraction, where he rolls a metal ball down a sufficiently steep ramp into a smooth horizontal plane, and then the ball continues to roll on and on, and on, forever ... as it would if it were not for friction.
 In "Two New Sciences" Galileo had written, "imagine any particle projected

 along a horizontal plane without friction ... now it is evident that this particle will move along this same plane

 with a motion which is uniform and perpetual, provided the plane has no limits."

 By nature, however, not only friction, there is no ball that Galileo could roll on a smooth, hard, and horizontal surface, such as a tabletop, a glass highway, or whatever without limits and forever.
 Perpetual horizontal motion, in fact, is logically impossible in

 the real world and even in the mind, as much as infinite regress.
 For a motion to be infinite, even by the mere semblance, it would have to be circular.
 Naturam expellas furca, tamen usque recurret: one can expell nature with a pitchfork, but she always comes back.
 "For the divine Logos that most men